Find Affordable College Courses

 $4,596 Average Tuition & Fees

-Our 2023 rankings named Tunxis Community College the best value school in Connecticut for allied health and medical assisting services students.
+Our analysis found Tunxis Community College to be the best value school for allied health and medical assisting services students who want to pursue a degree in Connecticut.
 Tunxis Community College is a small public school located in the suburb of Farmington.

-The average tuition and fees for an in-state undergraduate at Tunxis Community College are $4,596 a year.
+In-state tuition fees for undergraduate students at Tunxis Community College are $4,596 per year.

 Full Allied Health & Medical Assisting Services at Tunxis Community College Report